Acce5sDenied/MCBE_Parkour_wiki/README.md

 //todo
 + Y -> X -> Z collision order
 + Stepping stuff, same as Java?
-+ 16 b/t absolute speed cap(pythagoras of 3 axes) if over 16, your velocity on 3 axes will be scaled down with equal proportion so that absolute velocity = 16.
++ 16 b/t absolute speed cap (pythagoras of 3 axes).
+If over 16, your velocity on 3 axes will be scaled down with equal proportion so that absolute velocity = 16.

 #### player's collision box
-Note that some inaccuracy can happen due to floating point imprecision.
+Note that it can be a bit off because floating point error.
-+ Normally is 0.6×0.6 horizontally and 1.8 vertically.
++ Normally is `0.6×0.6` horizontally and 1.8 vertically.
-+ While crouched is 0.6×0.6 horizontally and 1.49 vertically.
++ While crouched is `0.6×0.6` horizontally and `1.49` vertically.
-+ While crawling or swimming or flying with elytra is 0.6×0.6 horizontally and 0.6 vertically.
++ While crawling, swimming or flying with elytra is `0.6×0.6` horizontally and `0.6` vertically.

 ---

 ## Glitches
-+ Hitbox manipulation [**Link**](https://youtu.be/WKW3vyy5yH8) (very effective because bedrock use floats, around 500 million times better)
++ Hitbox manipulation (very effective because bedrock use floats, around 500 million times better).

 ### Patched Glitches
 + 11 strafe or 10 strafe.
 Patched in v`1.21.20`.
 Caused by joystick, optimal angle is `11.48°`.
 Boost in acceleration is `1/0.98` same as java's 45 strafe.
 Surprisingly, this works on jump tick `4.51°` is optimal.
 Given this, 11 strafe is generally better than java's 45 strafe.
 + Backwards sprinting.//todo

 ### Non-Advantagious Glitches
-+ Player never stopping in place, coords flickering.(i'll add vid soon dw)
++ Player actually never stopping in place, coords flickering while standing still.
-+ More flickering stuff.
 + Mega rubberbanding.
-+ Server-Client player collision box desync.
++ Many desync issues.

 ---